-Distributing & Promoting Content: Publishing content doesn’t guarantee views or audience engagement.
-A proper governance plan accounts for this reality by defining how posts are distributed, whether that’s through your org’s newsletter, Twitter, Facebook, or any other platform.
-It should also identify potential influencers and promotion partners who can expand your reach.
+First, publishing content doesn’t guarantee views or audience engagement.
+A proper governance plan accounts for this reality by defining how posts are distributed, whether that’s through your organization’s newsletter, social media, or any other platform.

-Measuring Impact: A good measurement strategy will help you quickly understand whether or not a content strategy produces results.
-Defining and refining your methodology for tracking content performance is critical for good long-term governance.
+Next, a good data-driven measurement strategy will help you quickly understand whether or not a content strategy produces—and maintains—results.
+Define and refine an actionable methodology for tracking content performance.

 Putting Your Content Governance Plan Into Action